 Hudson is ripe with innovation.
 Recently named a Smart21 Community by the Intelligent Communities Forum, Hudson is among an elite group of cities world-wide that have been recognized as innovation leaders.
 Hudson was the only city in the United States to be named to the Smart21 this year.
 A smart, sustainable city uses information and communication technology to improve quality of live, efficiency of operations and services, ensuring that it meets the needs of present and future generations.
-While we have not yet made decisions regarding what smart technology will go into The District, we are committed to looking at new applications to ensure we have the technology in place that will drive the City now and for the next 20 years.
+While we have not yet made decisions regarding what smart technology will go into Downtown Phase II, we are committed to looking at new applications to ensure we have the technology in place that will drive the City now and for the next 20 years.

 Velocity Broadband leads the way.

 We continue to be connected to our City’s history and tradition, while preparing Hudson for the future.
 Our City-owned high-speed fiber internet to businesses is the backbone that will equip Hudson for the digital economy of tomorrow.
 And what better place to start than in Hudson’s downtown and in Downtown Phase II.